Rancho Seco Recreational Area

 To make a park reservation, click here.

-The 18 RV sites, each has a barbecue, fire pit, picnic table, drinking water and electrical outlets.
+There are 18 RV sites, each with a barbecue, fire pit, picnic table, drinking water and electrical outlets.
 A dump station is conveniently located.
-An additional camping 25 sites cater to those who prefer sleeping under the stars.Click here to see photos of camp sites and group picnic areas.Boating
+An additional camping 32 sites cater to those who prefer sleeping under the stars.Click here to see photos of camp sites and group picnic areas.Boating

 Launch an electric motor boat, rowboat or sailboat from either of the two boat ramps (the lake's too small for regular motorboats).
 The ramps are open 7 a.m. - 3:30 p.m., November through March, and 7 a.m. - 6 p.m., April through October.Swimming